Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade-kong-3x.md

 replace the `kong` Ingress class name and `kong` namespace with values appropriate to your environment.

 After you have upgraded to Kong 3.x, update all of your regular expression paths to include the `~` prefix in the Ingress itself at your earliest convenience.
 The heuristic is only intended for decreasing downtime during upgrades, so it behaves exactly like the version included in Kong 2.8.x, bugs included.
 Once you added the prefix to all regular expression paths, you can disable `enableLegacyRegexDetection`.

+{:.important}
+> **Important**: The `enableLegacyRegexDetection` option is meant to be **temporary**.
+Only use it for migration.

 Gateway API HTTPRoute resources are not affected by this problem.
 They do have a dedicated regular expression path type, and KIC inserts the `~`